ModusCreateOrg/touch-node/README.md

 Examples
 --------

-To see the module in action take a look at the [examples](../master/examples) directory.
+To see the module in action take a look at the [example](../master/example) directory where we show how to leverage create classes, mixins for those classes and require them with `Ext.Loader`.

 Documentation
 -------------